bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 - The pipeline is architected to be modular.
 If new raw accelerometer data (50Hz) is collected from an edge device, it can be passed through this same feature engineering pipeline.
 - The model immediately classifies new feature vectors and is architecturally optimized to be ported to edge devices with minimal adaptation.

+  #### Generative AI was used as a minor helping tool under the [Generative AI guidelines](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/wiki/Generative-AI-Guidelines)